24jieqi/qiufen-pro/packages/helpers/README.md

 - Collection of helper functions for qiufen-pro
 - Suggestion: Use with [graphql.js](https://graphql-js.org/).
 - Fast and efficient processing of graphql ast
+- You can also use some of the utility functions in "graphql.js"

 ## Functions